4th Financial Inclusion Conference – Roads to Resilience

 Farhan Ashik

-Farhan Ashik is a first-year PhD student in the Discipline of Marketing at the University of Sydney Business School.
-His research is aimed at understanding the capabilities that are required to drive the adoption of the United Nations Sustainability Development Goals.
+Farhan Ashik is a PhD candidate in the Discipline of Marketing at the University of Sydney Business School.
+His research is focused on the role that Marketing can play in reducing inequality and contributing to the UN Sustainable Development Goals (SDGs).

 Ellis Blaikie